ouya/docs/adobe-air.md

 				_mVirtualController4.Update();

-				// clear the button pressed and released states each frame _mOuyaNativeInterface.ClearButtonStatesPressedReleased();
+				// clear the button pressed and released states each frame _mRazerSDKNativeInterface.ClearButtonStatesPressedReleased();
 			}
 		}

         public function Main()
         {
-			// create the native interface and initialize the OUYA native extension _mOuyaNativeInterface = new OuyaNativeInterface();
+			// create the native interface and initialize the RazerSDK native extension _mRazerSDKNativeInterface = new RazerSDKNativeInterface();

-			// initialize the OUYA plugin
+			// initialize the RazerSDK plugin
-			_mOuyaNativeInterface.OuyaInit();
+			_mRazerSDKNativeInterface.RazerSDKInit(SECRET_API_KEY);

-			// create the virtual controller sprites on start and specify the playerNum along with where to place on screen _mVirtualController1 = new VirtualController(this, _mOuyaNativeInterface, 0, 15.65, -75.1);
+			// create the virtual controller sprites on start and specify the playerNum along with where to place on screen _mVirtualController1 = new VirtualController(this, _mRazerSDKNativeInterface, 0, 15.65, -75.1);
-			_mVirtualController2 = new VirtualController(this, _mOuyaNativeInterface, 1, 1232.55, -75.1);
+			_mVirtualController2 = new VirtualController(this, _mRazerSDKNativeInterface, 1, 1232.55, -75.1);
-			_mVirtualController3 = new VirtualController(this, _mOuyaNativeInterface, 2, 15.65, 495.75);
+			_mVirtualController3 = new VirtualController(this, _mRazerSDKNativeInterface, 2, 15.65, 495.75);
-			_mVirtualController4 = new VirtualController(this, _mOuyaNativeInterface, 3, 1232.55, 495.75);
+			_mVirtualController4 = new VirtualController(this, _mRazerSDKNativeInterface, 3, 1232.55, 495.75);

 			// add an event listener for each frame addEventListener(Event.ENTER_FRAME, fl_EnterFrameHandler_1);